 I followed Ella’s recipe up to the point of blending all of the ingredients together in the food processor, but I baulked when I reached the point at which she asked for the addition of 10 tbsps of olive oil.
 That’s a lot of oil!
 And a lot of people can find that too much olive oil can have an, ahem, ‘loosening’ effect on the body, if you know what I mean…

 The lads from The Happy Pear don’t use any oil in their hummus recipes so I thought I’d follow suit and adapt Ella’s recipe so that it had a lot less fat in it, using sundried tomatoes and a bit of their oil from the jar instead of copious amounts of olive oil.

 The roast carrot and sundried tomato hummus turned out really nice with a good, sweet, mellow flavour from the roasted carrots and a lovely fresh tang from the sundried tomatoes.
 I had it in a gluten-free Mediterranean herb wrap with some grated dairy-free cheese and salad and it was delicious.

-This makes quite a lot of hummus (I’ve found that Ella’s portions in her new cookbook Deliciously Ella With Friends are extremely generous), but it freezes very well so I portioned mine up into fifteen 40g low FODMAP portions in small tupperware containers so I can take it out of the freezer as and when I need it.
+This makes around 600g of hummus in total, but it freezes very well so I portioned mine up into fifteen 40g low FODMAP portions in small tupperware containers so I can take it out of the freezer as and when I need it.
 I think 40g of hummus would give you a very generous portion and it’ll certainly work very nicely for some iron and nutrient-rich packed lunches to take to work over the next month.

 3 large carrots (400g worth)